 What underlies this search that sends men and women to their graves with unrequited passions?

 I’m going to lay out the top four reasons we get caught in what I call the Preparation Trap, and the antidote for each one.

 Trap #1: I need more clarity

 This is the most seductive and insidious of all the Preparation Traps.
-It’s the one I got entangled in most when transitioning to my new movement coaching purpose.

 The difficult part about this trap is that sometimes you really do need more clarity.
 You need to figure out where the hell you’re going if you want to start taking the steps to get there.

 Constantly second guessing whether you’re going in the right direction and stopping to rethink where you’re going is the trap.
 (Constantly rerouting to find the perfect route before you start taking action is another trap to look out for too.
 The perfect route is the one you actually take.)

 Ultimately, you gain clarity about where you need to go most through action.
 Thinking about it will only get you so far.

 How to escape this trap: Set a deadline for when you’ll decide the direction you’re going.
 Commit to that purpose for a set amount of time, and get support publicly if possible so you have consequences for backing out or changing directions.